Aditya-Kashyap/stackoverflow_survey_results/README.md

 You will need to download Stackoverflow’s 2017 and 2018 Annual Developer Survey and put in specific folders.
 You can find the data to download [here](https://insights.stackoverflow.com/survey).

 ## Project Motivation <a name="motivation"></a>
 This is a Udacity Nanodegree project.
-I was interested in using Stackoverflow Developer Survey Data to better understand
+I was interested in using Stackoverflow Developer Survey Data to better understanding of the overall data which was shared by all the developers.

 ## Files in the repo
 - `Stack Overflow Developer Survey.ipynb` - Analysis